 The consolidated financial statements include the accounts of Frequency Electronics, Inc. and its wholly-owned subsidiaries (the "Company" or "Registrant".
 References to "FEI" are to the parent company alone and do not refer to any of its subsidiaries).
 The Company is principally engaged in the design, development and manufacture of precision time and frequency control products and components for microwave integrated circuit applications.
-See Note 14 for information regarding the Company's commercial communications, Gillam-FEI and U.S. government business segments.
+See Note 14 for information regarding the Company's Commercial Communications, Gillam-FEI and U.S. Government business segments.
 Intercompany accounts and significant intercompany transactions are eliminated in consolidation.
+To accommodate the different fiscal periods of Gillam-FEI, the company recognizes its share of net income or loss on a one month lag.